The 1 Homemade Condiment You Should (and Can) Make Immediately

-If you already make your own salad dressings , then why not take it a step further by preparing your own condiments, too?
-One of the easiest and most decadent ways to dress up salads, appetizers, meats, and even desserts is balsamic glaze.
+If you already make your own salad dressings, then why not take it a step further by preparing your own condiments, too?
+One of the easiest and most decadent ways to dress up salads, appetizers, meats, fruits, and even desserts is with a balsamic glaze.
 It only requires one bottle of balsamic vinegar and 10 minutes.
-Here's the really easy method.
+Store it in the fridge once you're done, and keep the leftovers for a later date — it tastes good drizzled on practically anything!
+Here's how to make balsamic reduction the easy way.

 Start With a Bottle of Balsamic Vinegar